 Conditional Promise to Give - During fiscal year 2013, the Foundation was notified that a donor named the Foundation as the sole beneficiary of his estate.
-The assets of the donor's estate, which had an estimated value of \$3,500,000 at the date of the notification, are held within a revocable trust.
+The assets of the donor's estate, which had an estimated value of \$3,500,000 million at the date of the notification, are held within a revocable trust.
 Since the trust is revocable, this contribution is considered a conditional promise to give.
 The contribution will be recognized in the period in which the trust becomes irrevocable.

 Assets Restricted to Investment in Property and Equipment - Assets restricted to investment in property and equipment consist of investments and cash and cash equivalents that are restricted by a donor to support capital construction and campus enhancements on the Cochise College, Sierra Vista campus.
 These assets were recorded as contributions at their estimated fair value at the date of donation.
 The assets thereafter will continue to be carried at fair value.
-The fair value of the assets restricted to investment in property and equipment totaled \$1,590,408 as of June 30, 2017.
-The Foundation intends to raise additional funds prior to commencing any construction activities.
-There were no costs incurred related to building construction during the fiscal year 2017.
+The fair value of the assets restricted to investment in property and equipment totaled \$1,678,753 as of June 30, 2018.
+There were no costs incurred related to the construction of the building during the fiscal year 2018.